Chronic wounds

 The pain caused by chronic wounds is often underestimated.
 But effective pain relief is very important.

 Oral analgesics such as paracetamol or ibuprofen are effective against mild to moderate pain.
 Many wound dressings also contain ibuprofen.
-Doctors or specialists may prescribe other drugs for more severe pain.
+Doctors may prescribe other drugs for more severe pain.

 Antibiotics are an option if a wound is infected with bacteria.

-More detailed information on chronic wounds and how they are treated can be found at gesundheitsinformation.de.
+More detailed information about treating chronic wounds can be found at gesundheitsinformation.de

 What’s everyday life like with a chronic wound?